garrandall/popular-music-data/tracks/homeboy-eric-church.md

 You tore off in his car
 Here you are runnin' these dirty old streets
 Tattoo on your neck, fake gold on your teeth
-Got the hood here snow, but you cant fool me, we both know who you are
+Got the hood here snow, but you can't fool me, we both know who you are

 Homeboy your gonna wish one day you were sittin' on the gate of a truck by the lake